 Hello.
 Thanks for joining DragonScript Arena!
-If you're curious about me, I wish I could tell you that I'm
+If you're curious about me, I wish I could tell you I'm

 a genius coder who invented something cool, or that I'm a hot-shot PhD who invented the Internet or something.

 So if you're ready to start coding, I'll do my best to teach you everything I know, in the best way I know how.
 I'll try my best to help you beyond your time at DragonScript Arena as well.
-For example, if you're interested in getting more serious about programming, either as a career or as a hobby... or if you want to chat about anything else in general... like about Life or even Mountain Biking.
+For example, if you're interested in getting more serious about programming, either as a career or as a hobby... or if you want to chat about anything else in general... like about Life or Music or even Mountain Biking.
 So c'mon in!
-I hope you'll join us in this adventure... and maybe even make a friend or two along the way.
+I hope you'll join us on this adventure... and maybe even make a friend or two along the way.